- There’s the IHG® Rewards Premier Credit Card (review), which is the premium co-brand personal card

 Furthermore, all four nights need to be booked as a single points reservation.
 This means you couldn’t book one night with a free night certificate and then three nights with points, and get that third night of the points reservation free.

-The IHG Premier Card offers a 20% discount when you purchase points.
+The IHG Premier Card and IHG Premier Business Card offer a 20% discount when you purchase points.
 Unfortunately, this isn’t valid when IHG is offering a discount on purchased points, which is when I would generally consider buying points.

-The IHG Premier Card offers a TSA Pre-Check or Global Entry fee credit once every four years.
-You can choose either one (in general Global Entry is a better option, since it automatically comes with TSA Pre-Check), and then the statement credit will automatically post within 24 hours of the eligible purchase appearing on your account.
+The IHG Premier Card and IHG Premier Business Card offer a TSA PreCheck, Global Entry, or NEXUS fee credit once every four years.
+You can choose either one (in general Global Entry or NEXUS are your best bet, since both come with TSA PreCheck), and then the statement credit will automatically post within 24 hours of the eligible purchase appearing on your account.

-Just for having the IHG Premier Card, you get Platinum status with IHG.
-This will post to your account automatically, and that’s determined based on having the correct IHG Rewards Club number linked to your account.
+Just for having the IHG Premier Card or IHG Premier Business Card, you get IHG Rewards Platinum status for as long as you’re a cardmember.
+This will post to your account automatically, and that’s determined based on having the correct IHG Rewards number linked to your account.

 While the terms state that the status will post within six to eight weeks, in practice, it usually posts much faster than that.

-The IHG Premier Card is an all-around worthwhile card.
-Between the Platinum status, fourth night free on awards, and an annual free night, I’d say this card is well worth getting if you’re eligible, even if you’re not otherwise an IHG loyalist.
-That’s especially true with the current bonus, which is excellent.
+The IHG Premier Card and IHG Premier Business Card are all-around worthwhile cards.
+Between the Platinum status, fourth night free on awards, an annual free night, and $50 in United TravelBank cash, I’d say these cards are well worth getting if you’re eligible, even if you’re not otherwise an IHG loyalist.
+That’s especially true with the current bonuses, which are excellent.